sdimi/Step2heart/readme.md

 ## Pre-trained models

-We provide the best model and its weights [Step2Heart (A/R/T)] in /models/20200115-041958.
-This model can be used directly to extract embeddings with 04_extract_embeddings.py.
+We provide the best model and its weights [Step2Heart (A/R/T)] in ``/models/20200115-041958``.
+This model can be used directly to extract embeddings with ``04_extract_embeddings.py`` and subsequently perform transfer learning.

 ## How to cite our paper

+Please cite our papers if you use code or ideas from our project:

+> [1]  Dimitris Spathis, Ignacio Perez-Pozuelo, Soren Brage, Nicholas J. Wareham, Cecilia Mascolo. ["Self-supervised transfer learning of physiological representations from free-living wearable data."](https://arxiv.org/abs/2011.12121) In Proceedings of ACM Conference on Health, Inference, and Learning (CHIL), USA, 2021. (to appear)

+> [2] Dimitris Spathis, Ignacio Perez-Pozuelo, Soren Brage, Nicholas J. Wareham, Cecilia Mascolo. ["Learning Generalizable Physiological Representations from Large-scale Wearable Data."](https://arxiv.org/pdf/2011.04601.pdf) In NeurIPS Machine Learning for Mobile Health workshop, Vancouver, Canada, 2020.